shoaiyb/bloggery/_pages/about.md

 With what should I get started?
 Mhh...
 I think I'll start with my name,
 Well, my name is **shoaiyb sysa**,
-I'm 17 years old, Yes 17 years old.
+I'm 18 years old, Yes 18 years old.
 I'm the youngest in my family,
-I mostly like to play football but sometimes I play tv games,
+I mostly like to play football but sometimes I play tv games as well,
 I started to blog since when I was 13, At that time I've being so angry by everything I know it's possible but I can't archive it.
 After being sucked in the blogging world, At 15 I move to YouTube, And finally I found out my self stuck in the web development world.